ai-cam/ai-cam.github.io/_reports/navigating-ai-sovereignty-strategic-choices-for-the-uk-2025.md

 ---
-title: "Navigating AI Sovereignty: Strategic Choices for the UK 2025"
+title: "Navigating AI Sovereignty: Strategic Choices for the UK"
 excerpt: This policy brief addresses whether the UK’s current approach to AI sovereignty is able to deliver a future where the nation can influence the AI systems shaping its economy, security, and democracy.